Interested in learning Catalan?

 5. Activity description

-1) Analyze the type of content published on Instagram, TikTok, or other platforms: what formats do they use?
+1) Analyse the type of content published on Instagram, TikTok, or other platforms: what formats do they use?
 What tone or style?
 What target audience do they seem to have?

 2) Collect real user opinions and assess the overall tone (positive, neutral, negative).